Particl-Community/academy/index.rst

 ==============================

 .. meta::
-   :description lang=en: A guide to become an expert for responsible and sustainable e-commerce with Particl Marketplace.
+   :description lang=en: A guide to become an expert for responsible and sustainable e-commerce with :term:`Particl Marketplace`.

 Particl Academy guides you while you'll become an expert for responsible and sustainable e-commerce with |PM|.
 It is the reference book in straightforward language.
 If you are looking for the technical details, the `Particl Wiki <https://particl.wiki/>`_ is the right place to go.